 Geothermal energy is the discipline of Earth Sciences that studies the set of natural phenomena involved in the production and transfer of heat or thermal energy from within the Earth.

 In a broad sense, the geothermal concept can also be extended to the study of other planets.
 Its principles are exploited at a technological level in the production of electricity and cogeneration through geothermal power plants from the associated geothermal energy.
-The origin of earth's heat from a geothermal
+The origin of earth's heat of geothermal

 Thermal temperature is the absolute measure of temperature and is one of the main parameters of thermodynamics.
 Its unit of measure in the international system of measures is the Kelvin.